-The Adaptive Silviculture for Climate Change (ASCC) project is a national, replicated, operational-scale experiment testing the effectiveness of climate adaptation strategies in silvicultural planning and on-the-ground actions.
+The Adaptive Silviculture for Climate Change (ASCC) project is a replicated, operational-scale experiment testing the effectiveness of climate adaptation strategies in silvicultural planning and on-the-ground actions.

 Interest in the ASCC project continues to grow.
 We are working with partners in the Twin Cities along the Mississippi Natural Recreation and River Area to think about what an ASCC site would look like in an urban setting.
 Linda and Courtney have had many other conversations with interested partners abInterest in the ASCC project continues to grow.
 The network is evaluating potential for new sites in six states across the country, including both urban and traditional forest-based sites.
 Future plans for research include complementary species interactions and the potential of using species mixtures to reduce tree mortality and an initial cross-site research project focused on differences in treatment implementation that will help unify data management across the ASCC Network.